 When shipping internationally, the safest bet is to not send any hazardous materials of any kind.
-The majority of these items can only be sent with a domestic ground service like USPS Parcel Select Ground, and if you attempt to use an international service for any hazardous items, Asendia may refuse your shipment and return it back to you.
+The majority of these items can only be sent with a domestic ground service like USPS Ground Advantage, and if you attempt to use an international service for any hazardous items, Asendia may refuse your shipment and return it back to you.

 Make your customs form as specific as possible

 When filling out your customs form during the label creation process, it's important to be as detailed as possible with your item description and value.
 For instance, if you're sending a MacBook Air, don't just enter "Laptop" in the customs field.
 Instead, enter "15-inch MacBook Air" 😉

 If your customs form isn't detailed enough, your destination country's customs department may return the package to you.
 So, the more detailed you can make your customs form, the better off you'll be!